 To address this unmet need in Ireland and improve patient care, five centres across the Republic of Ireland, and one in Northern Ireland, have developed a network of specialist units in collaboration with Vasculitis Ireland Awareness, the national vasculitis patient organisation.
 This “VINE” network is comprised of dedicated multi-disciplinary centres that provide a coordinated care path from diagnosis to relapse and on to long term remission, and provide access to clinical trials for patients with PSV.
-The five centres maintain close ties and difficult cases are often discussed in a cross centre forum.
+The six centres maintain close ties and difficult cases are often discussed in a cross centre forum.

 To provide a foundation for developing the service in Ireland and to support translational Vasculitis research, the VINE network has established the Irish RKD Registry and Biobank, which seeks to enrol all 900 patients in Ireland with PSV, providing a rich longitudinal clinical database.
 This is linked to one of the most complete PSV biobanks in the world based in Trinity College Dublin.
 The network is closely aligned with UKIVAS, the Vasculitis Rare Disease Group of the UK and Ireland.
 All patients enrolled in the Irish registry are also entered in the UKIVAS registry, the largest PSV registry in the world.
 In addition, VINE is linked to the European Vasculitis Society.

 - Coordinating unit: Tallaght University Hospital